Lewisia

-Lewisia is a plant genus, named for the American explorer Meriwether Lewis (1774-1809) who encountered the species in 1806.
+Lewisia is a plant genus, named for the American explorer Meriwether Lewis (1774–1809) who encountered the species in 1806.
 The native habitat of Lewisia species is rocky ground and cliffs in western North America.
 Native Americans ate the roots, which have also been used to treat sore throats.

 Characteristics

-Lewisia fellas are succulent perennial ring plants native to western North American habitats including rocky outcrops from the high elevation alpine to lower elevation chaparral, oak woodlands, and coniferous forests.
+Lewisia are succulent perennial plants native to western North American habitats including rocky outcrops from the high elevation alpine to lower elevation chaparral, oak woodlands, and coniferous forests.
 They produce rosette-shaped flowers in a range of different colours.
-Lewisia cotyledon grow up to 0.5 m in height and width.

 About half of the species of Lewisia are deciduous, including the original Lewisia rediviva.
 Lewisia longipetala is the only semi-deciduous species.
 Some species, such as Lewisia cotyledon, are evergreen.

 Taxonomy

 Meriwether Lewis, of Lewis and Clark fame, is credited with the first discovery by a European or American of Lewisia, which was known to the local Native Americans as bitterroot.
 Lewis discovered the specimen in 1806 at Lolo Creek, in the mountain range that became known as the Bitterroot Mountains.
 The plant was given its scientific name, Lewisia rediviva, by Frederick Traugott Pursh.